 You’ll review all the details you’ve entered thus far on the final screen.
 Before you can finalize your Facebook Shop, you must read and agree to the terms of the Facebook Seller agreement.

-Step 2: Manage Your Catalog
+Create and Manage Your Product Catalog

 After you’ve created your Shop, Meta will take you to the Commerce Manager.
 Choose the Business account you attached to your shop from the dropdown menu on the left of the screen.
 You’ll be able to manage the catalog you created during the Shop setup process.